simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-challenges-crypto-decode/index.md

 title: "HackTheBox - Challenges - Crypto - Decode"
 date: 2020-10-07
 draft: false
-description: "Get a detailed walk-through of the HackTheBox Crypto Decode challenge.
-Given two strings of information, this article guides you through the process of decoding a Fernet cypher and a Malboge cipher to reveal the flag.
-Utilize tools provided by asecuritysite.com and base64decode.org to achieve the solution."
+description: "Learn how to decode Fernet and Malboge ciphers to solve the HackTheBox Crypto Challenge and uncover the hidden flag."
-tags: [HackTheBox", "Challenges", "Crypto", "Decode", "Writeup", "Fernet Cipher", "Base64 Decode", "Malboge Cipher", "Flag"]
+tags: ["HackTheBox", "Challenges", "Crypto", "Decode", "Writeup", "Fernet Cipher", "Malboge Cipher", "Symmetric Encryption", "Cybersecurity", "Cryptography", "Penetration Testing", "Python", "Security", "Challenge", "CTF", "Flag", "Encryption", "Decryption", "Base64"]
 toc: true
+cover: "A_cartoon_hacker_standing_next_to_a_large_lock_with_one_hand.png"
+coverAlt: "A cartoon hacker standing next to a large lock with one hand holding a Fernet logo key and the other hand holding a Malboge logo key while a flag is seen inside the lock"
+coverCaption: ""
+useRelativeCover: true
 ---

 # HackTheBox - Challenges - Crypto - Decode